Dumbbell Hip Thrust

 Breathing

-Inhale as you lower your hips back down; exhale forcefully while driving the hips up and contracting the glutes.
+Inhale as you lower hips, exhale forcefully as you drive up and squeeze glutes.

 Tempo